mebobby2/book-ms/resources/README.md

 etcd >/tmp/etcd.log 2>&1 &
    ```
 4. Or, run this playbook from the cd VM: ```ansible-playbook /vagrant/ansible/etcd.yml -i /vagrant/ansible/hosts/serv-disc```
-4. Then run this playbook from the cd VM to set up Registrator: ```ansible-playbook /vagrant/ansible/registrator-etcd.yml -i /vagrant/ansible/hosts/serv-disc```
+5. Then run this playbook from the cd VM to set up Registrator: ```ansible-playbook /vagrant/ansible/registrator-etcd.yml -i /vagrant/ansible/hosts/serv-disc```
+6. Then run this playbook from the cd VM to set up confd: ```ansible-playbook /vagrant/ansible/confd.yml -i /vagrant/ansible/hosts/serv-disc```

 ## Helpful Commands
 * ```ll target/scala-2.10``` - list files in a directory.